 - Stephens, N.M., Hamedani, M. H., & Destin, M. (in press).
 Closing the social class achievement gap: A diversity education intervention improves first-generation students' academic performance and all students' college transition.
 Psychological Science.

-- Stephens, N. M., & Cameron, J. (in press).
-More than material resources and rank: Women in poverty lack social support and trust.
+- Stephens, N. M., Cameron, J. S., & Townsend, S. S. M. (in press).
+Lower social class does not (always) mean greater interdependence: Women in poverty have fewer social resources than working-class women.
 Journal of Cross-Cultural Psychology.

 - Stephens, N. M., & Townsend, S. S. M. (2013).
 Rank is not enough: Why we need a sociocultural perspective to understand social class.
 Psychological Inquiry, 24, 126-130.